FDuarte-Dev/course-service-api/README.md

-# Mimo Backend Coding Challenge
+# Course Service API

-Your objective is to create a basic version of the Mimo server functionality.
+Your objective is to create a basic version of the A Course Service server functionality.

-The point of this exercise is not to create a fully-functional bug-free server implementation, but rather to look how you would design such a server system and how you approach different problems.
+The point of this project is not to create a fully-functional bug-free server implementation, but rather to look how to design such a server system and how you approach different problems.

-Write the server with ASP.NET Core, backed by Entity Framework Core with SQLite as database (so we don't have to setup a full blown database).
+I've written the server with ASP.NET Core, backed by Entity Framework Core with SQLite as database (so I don't have to setup a full blown database).

 The server should expose only REST endpoints using JSON as the format.